-What is G-Cleaner?
+What kind of software is G-Cleaner?

 Developers present G-Cleaner as software that cleans temporary files, broken shortcuts, browsing history, temporary internet files and other 'junk' (unnecessary files).
 Cleaning up these files supposedly makes Windows systems work faster, however, this is a fake cleaner that is promoted to trick people into installing AZORult.